libra/website/docs/my-first-transaction.md

 If your account mint command did not submit your request successfully, refer to [Troubleshooting](#minting-and-adding-money-to-account)

-### Step 2: Add 52 Libra to BOB's account
+### Step 2: Add 52 Libra to Bob’s account

-To mint Libra and add to Bob's account, enter this command:
+To mint Libra and add to Bob’s account, enter this command:

 `libra% account mint 1 52`

-* 1 is the index of Bob's account
+* 1 is the index of Bob’s account
-* 52 is the amount of Libra to be added to Bob's account.
+* 52 is the amount of Libra to be added to Bob’s account.
-* A successful account mint command will also create Bob's account on the blockchain.
-Another way to create Bob's account on the blockchain is to simply transfer money from Alice's account to Bob's account.
+* A successful account mint command will also create Bob’s account on the blockchain.
+Another way to create Bob’s account on the blockchain is to simply transfer money from Alice’s account to Bob’s account.

 Sample output on success: